JLouback/JLouback.github.io/_posts/2014-07-17-contribute-a-jscommunicator-translation.markdown

 ![pullEdit](/assets/pullEdit.jpg)

-If first repo is opentelecoms-org:i18n-support and the second is YOUR_USER:i18n-support and you've verified (scroll down) that there are 2 files changed which are your new .properties file and the added element to the available_languages.ruby, go ahead and press create pull request.
+If first repo is opentelecoms-org:i18n-support and the second is YOUR_USER:i18n-support and you've verified (scroll down) that there are 2 files changed which are your new .properties file and the added element to the available_languages.xml, go ahead and press create pull request.
 It'll open a window with a text box you can add an explanation to with one final 'Create pull request' button.
 Click that and you're done!
 You've kindly contributed with a translation for JSCommunicator!